websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/migrating-from-an-on-premises-dxp-installation.md

    The ``databases`` and ``add-drop-database`` options are necessary for backup restoration to work correctly.
 ```

 Database dumps imported into DXP Cloud must be in MySQL format for the database service to use it.
-If necessary, a tool like [DBeaver](http://dbeaver.io) can be used to convert other types of databases to MySQL for the import.

 ### Zip Up the Document Library